-If you provided a valid IRD number and did not provide FNZ or your adviser with a RWT rate election, RWT has been withheld on interest at the applicable default tax rate depending on your entity type.
+If you provided a valid IRD number but did not provide FNZ or your adviser with an RWT rate election, RWT has been withheld on interest at the applicable default RWT rate of 33% (or 28% for a company).

 Where applicable, FNZ has offset eligible tax credits against any tax liability to reduce the RWT required to be withheld by FNZ.
-No RWT is deducted on interest income if you elected a 0% RWT rate and provided a valid RWT certificate of exemption to FNZ.
+No RWT is deducted on interest income where you elected a 0% RWT rate and had RWT Exempt status.

 The amount of RWT deducted by FNZ is determined based on the information available at the time of the distribution.
 If an incorrect amount of RWT has been withheld, you should contact your adviser immediately.
-As RWT is a refundable tax credit, any overpayment can generally be refunded by filing a tax return, or by filing an IR 454 (for those entities that are not required to file a tax return).
-Please note that a company's income tax refund is generally limited to the balance in its imputation credit account ("ICA") at the end of the income year.
+As RWT is a refundable tax credit, any overpayment can generally be refunded by filing a tax return, or by filing an RWT refund request using form IR454 (for those entities that are not required to file a tax return).
+Please note that a company's income tax refund is generally limited to the balance in its imputation credit account ("ICA") at the end of the tax year.